schildner/udacity-azure-course-project3/README.md

 ### 1. Create Azure DevOps CI/CD pipeline

-#### Create the tasks that allow for Terraform to run and create the resources:
+#### Create the tasks that allow for Terraform to run and create the resources below

-Resource | Created via TF
+Resource Created with Terraform | Status
 :--- | :---:
 AppService | :white_check_mark:
 Network | :white_check_mark: